kachristensen/Current-Dnd-Campaigns/Session Notes/Session 1.md

 	- I talked with Serannis, his cell mates are also interested in escaping.
 We know he's in for murder but thats it.
 I said we would talk later tonight during the evening shift.
 	- Mr. Portshire said Sebastian the tiefling was a friend of his.
 Sebastian has been telling him a lot cuz Ptshr couldn't speak.
 Mr. Portshire's dad's name is Mister, his name is Glubbory Portshire.
 He asked if we were with Vali, the beautiful bombshell.
 	- Sebastian has a file.
 Portshire has a different voice, this is his common voice.
 Portshire gave Cheria the file.
 	- Mr. Portshire - Sebastian mentioned a heist of a ruby, Portshire said yeah everything is true, sus.
+There is a clock in the cell block so we can tell time.
+I told them to shut up and we would talk later at night.
+- Lunch
+	- Cass purifying the food, Sarannis used a distraction to accuse Laedra of taking more, but failed to convince the warforged guards.
+They make a move to grab Sarannis but the female drow started yelling at the dueregar.
+She swung at Laedra.